derek-knox/Coding-For-Designers/README.md

 # Coding for Designers

-*A Visually Infused Prerequisite for Learning and Talking Code*
+*A Visually Infused Prerequisite for Learning Code and JavaScript*

 Coding for Designers is a work-in-progress book that demystifies coding relative to concepts that designers are already familiar with.
 This book adds the framing that is lacking in virtually all learn-to-code resources.
 The goal of this book is to instill a mental model that helps designers learn coding concepts faster, more deeply, and more intuitively.
 The topics and concepts covered will act as reference and reflection points on your learn-to-code journey.
 Empower yourself to better learn and talk code today.